ExCiteS/communitymaps-help/_en/add-new-contribution.md

 ![draw-a-shape](/images/draw-a-shape.png)

-Please note that the drawn shape **can** be changed and edited once a contribution has been added to the project.
+Shapes drawn on the map **can** be changed and edited once a contribution has been added to the project.

 #### Points